 Subsidized Loan Qualification Requirements

-Just like every other type of loan, you need to meet certain requirements to be able to qualify and apply for subsidized loans.
-Federal direct subsidized student loans can be applied for by students who meet the following requirements:
+Just like every other type of loan, you need to meet certain requirements to qualify and apply for subsidized loans.
+Students who meet the following requirements can apply for federal direct subsidized student loans:

 - Eligible non-citizens or U.S. citizens.